- Total return: the total return of the portfolio over the period. This includes dividends (whether re-invested or paid to cash position).

 - Risk: the annualized standard deviation of the monthly returns (for period of 1 year or more) or weekly returns (for period less than 1 year)

-- Sharpe ratio: compares the portfolio return against the risk-free return (i.e. US treasury bill), adjusted for risk.
+- Sharpe ratio: compares the portfolio return against the risk-free return (identified as the historical timeseries of the US 90 days treasury bill), adjusted for risk.
 The greater the Sharpe ratio, the better its risk-adjusted performance.

 If for example two portfolios have achieved the same returns but with different levels of volatility, the portfolio with less volatility will have a better (higher) Sharpe ratio.

 - Sortino ratio: this ratio is a modification of the Sharpe ratio, using downside deviation for the risk adjustment instead of standard deviation.
 The downside deviation only considers the periods of negative returns.